Ceremony follows March tornado damage in Rolling Fork and Silver City

 Windward can accommodate up to 20 volunteers at a time and provides bathrooms, a shower trailer, meeting spaces and a fully functional kitchen.

-To learn more about Windward or to schedule a volunteer work group, please contact the PDA Call Center at 866-732-6121 or email@example.com.
+To learn more about Windward or to schedule a volunteer work group, contact the PDA Call Center at 866-732-6121 or email@example.com.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.